SDB:CUPS in a Nutshell

 There is no re-start of the cupsd needed to add, modify, or delete print queues (only a config change of the cupsd itself requires it to be re-started).

-Example for creating a queue:
+Example for creating a usual queue with a PPD file:

 root@host# lpadmin -h localhost -p funprinter1000 -v parallel:/dev/lp0 -P /usr/share/cups/model/Postscript.ppd.gz -E